MAGIC CAPTIVE

 "Mate."
 The word came from all three at once.
 Layered.
 Reverent.
 Absolute.

-My attempt to speak came out as a ragged hiss, not words.
 Panic squeezed my chest.
-My body wasn’t mine.
+My body wasn't mine.
 It was fangs, scales, hunger, a coil of instinct wound tight.

+"You think this saves her?
+You understand nothing!"
+Britheva's magic lashed behind us, crackling in the air, splintering stone.
 Footfalls drummed over rock and grit.
 The stone gave way to snow, frigid air burning across my cheeks, my hair whipping behind.
 Wind screamed past, cutting through me all the way to bone.

 Cold air hit my face.
 Wind.
 Screaming.
 Endless white stretching in every direction.

 We were outside.
 Running.
-Snow sprayed beneath their feet as they bolted away from Britheva's fury echoing behind us.
+Snow sprayed beneath their feet as they bolted.
+Britheva's scream split the frozen air.

 Trigger Warning